Jonathan Aranda Preview, Player Props: Rays vs. Mariners

 Jonathan Aranda At The Plate

-- Aranda is batting .216 with a double, a triple, a home run and eight walks.
+- Aranda has a double, a triple, a home run and nine walks while batting .225.

-- In eight of 16 games this season, Aranda got a hit, but only one each time.
+- Aranda has a base hit in nine of 17 games played this year (52.9%), but no multi-hit games.

-- In four games this season, Aranda has picked up an RBI, with more than one RBI once.
+- In four games this year, Aranda has picked up an RBI, with more than one RBI once.

-- In seven of 16 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (41.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.